Refinance rates with Laurel Road start at 1.89%.

 Students have many options for private student loans, and parents can borrow in their own names.
 Finding the right lender is important, so start with our list of the best private lenders for student loans.

-Compare repayment terms, interest rates, and loan requirements to find the best deal for your situation.
+Compare repayment terms, interest rates, and loan requirements to find your best deal.
 Students who can’t get a loan on their own could qualify with a cosigner.

 Unlike certain other states, Montana doesn’t offer its own student loan refinancing program for residents.
 But students can refinance with top private lenders.
 When you refinance, you get a new loan to repay your existing student debt.
 The new loan should ideally have a lower interest rate and better repayment terms.

 You can also consolidate certain federal loans, combining them into one large loan.
 However, federal consolidation doesn’t lower your interest rate.
 If your goal is to save money over the life of your loan by lowering your interest rate, refinancing with a private lender is your best bet.

 Consider the decision carefully.
 Although refinancing can reduce your costs and make it easier to manage loans by consolidating your debt, it does have its faults.
 For instance, you could lose borrower benefits, such as access to IDR plans, by refinancing federal loans.